dhk3136/deriving-value-fifa-market/README.md

 Here's one answer.
 Look to the data:

- - Locate small pockets of real player talent costing far less than the name brands.
+ - Scour and scale a variety of distributions to pinpoint otherwise hidden pockets of real player talent costing far less than the name brands.
- - Work rigorously through the data to investigate why those prices are substantially lower (e.g., conduct a time-series analysis).
+ - Apply creativity toward predictive models and methods to investigate why those prices are substantially lower
+  - time-series analysis, latent feature models, ensemble methods

 If those reasons are good enough for a compromise, a club can optimize on value vs rating as a solid strategy to rebuild its starting XI.

 ## Motivating Question
-Is there a linear relationship between a player's ability and his market value, and if so, is that relationship evenly distributed?
+Is there a linear relationship between a player's ability and market value, and if so, is that relationship evenly distributed?

 ## Data
 I used a dataset consisting of 89 column features including on and off-field statistics (e.g., wage, passing) and 18702 labels representing FIFA's list of current professional soccer players, worldwide.
 The data was web-scraped from the website Sofifa which rates and provides values for current soccer players.